makrai/notes/wagner2203-transformer-speech-emo-valence.md

 * We used the MSP-Podcast corpus [34] (v1.7) to run multitask training on the three dimensions of arousal, dominance, and valence
   * 84 hours of naturalistic speech from podcast recordings
+  * emotionally balanced
-  * original labels cover a range from 1 to 7, which we normalise into the interval of 0 to 1.
-In-domain results are reported on the test-1 split
+  * original labels cover a range from 1 to 7, which we normalise into 0..1
+    * In-domain results are reported on the test-1 split
-    * The test-1 split contains 12, 902 samples (54% female/46% male) from 60
+    * The test-1 split contains 12, 902 samples (54% female) from 60 speakers
-      speakers (30 female/30 male)
+                                                                          (50%)
-    * samples per speaker are not balanced and vary between 42 and 912
+    * samples per speaker vary between 42 and 912
       * combined length: roughly 21 hours, and
       * vary between 1.92 s and 11.94 s per sample
 * We report cross-domain results for the IEMOCAP  dataset [33]